Mrekyle/ci-project-4/notes.md

 Python/Js Testing
 Add images upload to the app
-Add create new recipe functions with summernote editor - Page created Add edit and delete functions - Add popup for are you sure about deleting the recipe - Page created Add aria labels/semenatic code
+Add create new recipe functions with summernote editor - Page created Add edit funciton
+Style recipe deletion page
+Add aria labels/semenatic code
 Add code block comments
 Fix bug on recipes page with auth.user.none - users likes Add comments to recipe page page and likes
 Add search to recipes page
-Fix bug of no reverse match on home page
-Fix recipes creation not submitting

 On user page, Add in place to set first and last name. change password and email. - Change all instances of author to first and last name of the user. but leave user logged in as user.